 These reports cover each financial year.
 All feedback on the report is welcomed.
 Please use our Contact page to give us your views.

-It also details the progress against the priorities set out in her Police and Crime Plan and shines a spotlight on some of the key projects being undertaken to increase the safety of people and communities in Merseyside including Safer Streets initiatives, the You’re Safe Here scheme and the Domestic Abuse Workplace scheme.
+The report also shines a spotlight on some of the key projects being undertaken during the past year to increase the safety of people and communities in Merseyside including the Clear, Hold, Build campaign EVOLVE which works to tackle serious violence, the Safer Streets Merseyside initiative working to prevent Violence against Women and Girls and the You’re Safe Here scheme focused on creating safe spaces across the city.